Thank you

 Tracing paper

-Within the sandy confines of the beige fronted streets I pass
+In the sandy shadow of the beige fronted buildings I pass

 Sometimes lost in a shady labyrinth, of narrow paths